ponceoscarj/Thymectomy/Thymectomy_results.md

-**Figure 1** - Summary of forest plots of the risk of achieving Complete Stable Remission in patients with myasthenia gravis who underwent **Transsternal thymectomy** vs. those who underwent **Transsternal or Transcervial thymectomy** at different follow-ups
+**Figure 1** - Summary of forest plots of the risk of achieving Complete Stable Remission in patients with myasthenia gravis who underwent **Transsternal thymectomy** vs. those who underwent **Transsternal or Transcervical thymectomy** at different follow-ups
 ![](Thymectomy_results_files/figure-gfm/unnamed-chunk-1-1.svg)<!-- -->

 **Figure 2** - Summary of forest plots of the risk of achieving Complete